-Core View Components
+Core Page Components

-The views in the Core section of the portal feature a consistent layout built around of set of standard components that, while customizable, are fundamentally similar from page to page.
+The pages in the Core section of the portal feature a consistent layout built around of set of standard components that, while customizable, are fundamentally similar from page to page.
 The following topics provide a detailed look at these common components:

 Parameter Controls